 Integration Options for Business Alarm Systems

-If you require both a monitored alarm system and access control system then you may choose to install Integriti or Inception as they are both integrated products.
+If you require both a monitored alarm system and access control systems in Melbourne then you may choose to install Integriti or Inception as they are both integrated products.
 This gives you better control over, allowing you to program users for both systems all at once.
 You can generate reports for both systems simultaneously as well saving you time and money.

 With a modest budget or a simple application, a basic solution may be all that is necessary: